 Do you support men?

-Please note that whilst most of our callers are women and we refer to women throughout this website, our service is equally open to men.
-There are very few support services available for men in pregnancy, despite the significant life-change it can mean for them too.
-So we welcome men to call and find a safe place to discuss their situations and concerns.
+There are very few services that offer support to men whose partners are pregnant, despite the significant life-change it can mean for them too.
+So we welcome men to call and find a safe place to discuss their situations and their concerns.